-- English– Higher than 25%
+- English– Higher than 58.8%

-- Arabic– Under 5%
+- Russian– Over 5%

 Pick the Right Tools

 To help, you should utilize a localization and translation platform.
 Doing so allows you to automate the translation workflow easily.

 There are a lot of advantages to a localization platform.
 For one, it lets you manage almost every aspect of the localization process, seamlessly.